elatov/puppet/apache/README.md

 **workers\_file\_content**

 Each directive has the format `worker.<Worker name>.<Property>=<Value>`.
 This maps as a hash of hashes, where the outer hash specifies workers, and each inner hash specifies each worker properties and values.
-Plus, there are two global directives, 'worker.list' and 'worker.mantain'
-For example, the workers file below:
+Plus, there are two global directives, 'worker.list' and 'worker.maintain' For example, the workers file below:

 ```
 worker.list = status
 worker.list = some_name,other_name

-worker.mantain = 60
+worker.maintain = 60

 # Optional comment
 worker.some_name.type=ajp13